RobertWHurst/Keystrokes/packages/vue-keystrokes/readme.md

 To see what key names can be used in your bindings see MDN's [table of key values][key-names].

+It is also possible to use [KeyboardEvent.code][code] should you care more about the key's location on the keyboard than it's value.
+To use code instead of key, prepend the key name with `@`.
+For example `@KeyW` binds the physical key labeled `W` on a QWERTY keyboard, `Z` on a AZERTY keyboard, and `<` on a Dvorak keyboard - the same physical key by position on all of these keyboards.

+To see what code names can be used in your bindings see MDN's [table of code values][code-names].
+Don't forget to prepend code names with `@` when using them in bindings.

 Note that if you need to bind a combo containing a key name like `+` which is used as a combo operator, you will need to escape the character using backslash.